CIVIL WAR: Red America vs. Blue America; Plus... Fmr. PM Liz Truss Stops By

 Someone is tweeting there's one at the Sparks game, one person said on the stream.

-The disruption in LA appeared to be part of a coordinated effort born out of conversations held in some particularly murky, often mysterious corners of internet culture, social media, and opportunistic plays in the cryptocurrency markets.
+The disruption in LA appeared to be part of a coordinated effort born out of conversations held in some particularly murky, often mysterious corners of internet culture, social media and opportunistic plays in the cryptocurrency markets.

-Like going to games and throwing toys on the court, regardless of how much you dislike the sport, would be considered, at the very least, bizarre and at the worst, kind of vile.
+Like going to games and throwing toys on the court, regardless of how much you dislike the sport, would be considered at the very least bizarre and at the worst kind of vile..

 It could be funny.

-Sure, a lot of vile behavior is funny, but it just shows a country with a robust social fabric does not have this kind of behavior, or at least it has less of this kind of behavior, because you wouldn't do this in your community, would you?
+A country with a robust social fabric does not have this kind of behavior, or at least it has less of this kind of behavior because you wouldn't do this in your community, would you?

 And again, I know I'm treating seriously what is a frivolous topic, but I think that we are now entering with the merger of the internet and the real world, we are now entering a time where there are no more frivolous topics.

-Every frivolous topic becomes an indicative symptom of true social ills that are dividing us from one another.
+Every frivolous topic becomes a an indicative symptom of true social ills that are dividing us from one another.

 Like if you can't get together and say, yeah, we probably shouldn't do that.